Nathan Oman: Writings

 Oman specializes in contract law, the foundations of private law, and law and religion.
 Oman's work has appeared in such law journals as the Harvard Law Review, Michigan Law Review, Georgetown Law Journal, Minnesota Law Review, Iowa Law Review, and BYU Law Review.
 He has also been a frequent presenter at conferences of the J. Reuben Clark Law Society.

 He wrote an article on the 2008 Mitt Romney presidential campaign for the San Francisco Chronicle.
-In addition, he has published op-eds in The National Review On-line, The Washington Times, and The Richmond-Times Dispatch.
+In addition, he has published op-eds in the National Review, The Washington Times, and The Richmond-Times Dispatch.
 Since late 2010 he has been a regular columnist for the Deseret News.

-In late 2010 Oman criticized the U.S. auto bailout: "Taxpayer money became vital to GM's and Chrysler's continued survival precisely because the presence of taxpayer money understandably scared away private investors. ...
+In late 2010 Oman criticized the US auto bailout: "Taxpayer money became vital to GM's and Chrysler's continued survival precisely because the presence of taxpayer money understandably scared away private investors. ...
 [The two auto giants] could have gone through bankruptcy like everyone else.
 It did, however, undermine the trust on which successful capitalism depends."

 Oman has written on many themes related to Mormon studies, contributing to Dialogue: A Journal of Mormon Thought, the FARMS Review, BYU Studies, Element: The Journal of the Society for Mormon Philosophy and Theology and wrote articles on legal themes for Mormonism: A Historical Encyclopedia and contributed the article on Mormons for the forthcoming Encyclopedia of the Supreme Court of the United States.

 Oman along with Alan Meese wrote for the Harvard Law Review Forum an in-depth analysis of Burwell v.
 Hobby Lobby and the question of whether the Religious Freedom Restoration Act should apply, arguing that actions of corporations are within the intended scope of religious freedom.

 Another recent work by Oman was International Legal Experience and the Mormon Theology of the State, 1945–2012 published in the Iowa Law Review.

 Oman is the author of The Dignity of Commerce: Markets and the Moral Foundations of Contract Law published by the University of Chicago Press.

-California Appellate Law Group's Anna-Rose Mathieson and Oman co-authored a friend-of-the-court briefs signed by Oman and twenty additional Mormon studies scholars and filed with the U.S. Supreme Court with regard to the Court's review of the Trump Administration's travel bans.
-The brief draws parallels between historical U.S. government-sanctioned and promoted anti-Mormon with the anti-Muslim atmosphere surrounding the proposed ban currently.
+California Appellate Law Group's Anna-Rose Mathieson and Oman co-authored a friend-of-the-court briefs signed by Oman and twenty additional Mormon studies scholars and filed with the US Supreme Court with regard to the Court's review of the Trump Administration's travel bans.
+The brief draws parallels between historical US government-sanctioned and promoted anti-Mormon with the anti-Muslim atmosphere surrounding the proposed ban currently.